GoogleCloudPlatform/podcast/site/content/post/episode-11-internet-of-things-with-jen-tong/index.md

 MARK: Oh, yeah.
 FRANCESC: Yeah, so cloud.google.com/solutions, and here--there our solutions engineers share use cases and white papers about specifically how to do some technical thing.
 MARK: Oh, yeah?
-FRANCESC: There's some--some of the solutions are, like, grouped by topic, so you can have--like, Internet of Things, for instance, is one of them, but you're also gonna have gaming, et cetera, but at the same time you're gonna see also some stuff that is really, really specific like a white paper on how to deploy correctly MongoDB on Google Cloud Platform, stuff like that.
+FRANCESC: There's some--some of the solutions are, like, grouped by topic, so you can have--like, Internet of Things, for instance, is one of them, but you're also gonna have gaming, et cetera, but at the same time you're gonna see also some stuff that is really, really specific like a white paper on how to deploy correctly MongoDB on Google Cloud, stuff like that.
 MARK: Nice.
 FRANCESC: There's a lot of different parameters, so our solutions engineers, what they do is they will write--they will basically explain what is a good value for every single parameter, what is the design decision behind those, and so on, so it's really, really interesting to go through some of those white papers.
 MARK: So if you're looking to do, like, some sort of--I don't know, maybe a gaming analytics platform or something like that and you think to yourself, "How would I go about doing that?" going through the solutions, like, that are already listed in there can probably give you a leg up to be like, "Okay, this is our recommended way of doing it."